Elli-ellgard/SatuTe/README.md

    python satute_cli.py -msa ./test/cassius/toyExample.phy -model GTR+G4 -edge "(Node1, Node2)"
    ```

-## Potential Errors and Warnings:
+## Potential Errors and Warnings

 1. **InvalidDirectoryError**: Thrown when the provided directory either does not exist or is empty.
 Ensure the directory path is correct and contains necessary IQ-TREE output files.

 2. **NoAlignmentFileError**: Indicates that no multiple sequence alignment file was found in the specified directory.
 Ensure your directory contains the MSA file.

 3. **ValueError**: Can occur in multiple scenarios:
    - If only the `-msa` and `-tree` options are used without specifying a model.

-## Invalid Command Combinations:
+## Invalid Command Combinations

 Certain combinations of command-line arguments are invalid:

 1. **Directory with Model, MSA, Tree, Ufboot, Boot**: Providing an input directory with `-dir` shouldn't be combined with specifying a msa, a model, a tree, ufboot or boot option.
 2. **Model and Tree without MSA**: Just providing the `-model` and `-tree` without a msa (`-msa`) is insufficient.

 3. **MSA+Model+Tree with ufboot or boot option**: In the msa+model+tree mode, the inference is not re-done again, such that no ufboot and boot values can be determined.